15 Delicious Ideas for Leftover Quinoa

 When you make a pot of quinoa, it's practically a given that you'll be eating it for several more days.
 And that's because just two cups of the dry grain yield six cups of a fluffed up end product.
 Which begs the question: What the heck should you do with it all?
 Because let's face it: After two or three days of eating it as a side dish, it becomes a boring situation for your taste buds.

-Skip the whole-grain toast as your omelet’s companion.
+Skip the whole-grain toast as your omelet's companion.
 Instead, add some leftover quinoa to your omelet, along with some sun-dried tomatoes, spinach, and goat cheese.
 The ancient grain adds an unexpected flavor and texture twist, a welcome change if you eat omelets regularly throughout the week.
-Quinoa, one of the 25 Best Carbs for Weight Loss, is higher in protein than any other grain and packs plenty of heart-healthy, unsaturated fats and satiating fiber, making it a smart addition to your morning meal.
+Quinoa, one of the best carbs for weight loss, is higher in protein than any other grain and packs plenty of heart-healthy, unsaturated fats and satiating fiber, making it a smart addition to your morning meal.

 ADD IT TO SOUPS OR CHILLI

-You know what’s better than a bowl of oatmeal?
+You know what's better than a bowl of oatmeal?
 An oatmeal-quinoa combo.
 After preparing your oats like you usually do, mix in a few spoonfuls of leftover quinoa.
-Top off the mixture with some nuts, fruit, a light drizzle of honey or any of these 30 Healthy Toppings for Weight Loss for a wholesome and filling meal your waistline and taste buds are sure to love.
+Top off the mixture with some nuts, fruit, a light drizzle of honey or any other healthy toppings for a wholesome and filling meal your waistline and taste buds are sure to love.

 Indulging in some Chinese take-out and a chick flick is my idea of a great Friday night, but the calories, sugar and salt in my favorite dishes prevent me from ordering in on the reg.
 Instead, I whip up homemade versions of my favorite cheat meal myself.
 In fact, I recently whipped up a drool-worthy fried rice recipe that was perfect for using the extra quinoa chillin' in my fridge.
 To make a batch, sautée finely chopped onions, zucchini and carrots in olive oil over high heat.
 Once soft, add some chopped scallions, garlic, ginger and a low-sodium teriyaki sauce to the pan.
 (We like Soy Vay's Veri Veri Teriyaki Low Sodium.)
 Then, add an egg and scramble the mixture.
 Once cooked through, toss in some leftover quinoa and cook until warm.